5/6/2025

 Chairman and CEO

 Yeah, I think that's a natural evolution of a maturing basin.
-I mean, we've been now exploiting this Shell resource in the Permian Basin for 15 years.
-And we still expect, you know, some some R&D and some, you know, some really innovative breakthroughs coming.
-But in a general sense, as dollars get allocated to lower and lower quality inventory and the longer you're in the game, if you're focused on excellence in execution, you know, your your natural decline will be impacted where you're making less improvements than you did early on in the development of that asset.
-So it's more of a general comment that, you know, from my experience, we've seen play out in the Eagleford, the Bakken and some of these other in the Barnett Shale in the early days as you continue to deplete these reservoirs.
+I mean, we've been now exploiting this shale resource in the Permian Basin for 15 years.
+And we still expect some R&D and some really innovative breakthroughs coming.
+But in a general sense, as dollars get allocated to lower and lower quality inventory, and the longer you're in the game, if you're focused on you know, excellence in execution, you know, your natural decline will be impacted where you're making less improvements than you did early on in the development of that asset.
+So it's more of a general comment that, you know, from my experience, we've seen play out in the Eagleford, the Bakken, and some of these other in the Barnett Shale in the early days as you continue to deplete these reservoirs.

 speaker